 Please view our helpful guide to frequently asked questions about ID.me for setting up your ID.me account and completing the verification process.

-Applications should be initiated and completed through the LIHEAP portal.
+Applications should be initiated and completed through the A-to-Z Arizona Portal.
 This is the best and quickest way to receive assistance.
 All communications are sent via email, and you can track your application status through this portal.

-If you are unable to sign up through ID.me, you can use a paper application to apply for assistance.
-You must still provide a valid photo identification as well as the documents requested on the application.
+If you are unable to sign up through ID.me, you may still apply online as a guest or, you can use a paper application.
+You must still provide a valid photo identification and all required documents when applying in these ways.

-The links below will take you to the corresponding application in the document center which you can download and fax to the number listed on the application, the application can also be mailed to the P.O.
-Box listed on the application.
+The following links will take you to the corresponding paper application which you can download and submit by fax or U.S. mail using the information listed on the last page of the application.

 A household is any individual or group of individuals occupying the same housing unit, regardless of age and/or relationship to each other.
 Only eligible household members (US Citizens or Qualified Noncitizens) are considered as part of the household size.